 We are committed to providing a high quality legal service and to dealing with all our clients fairly.
 We acknowledge that we may not always get it right so if something has gone wrong, including in relation to the bill, we need you to tell us.

-You can contact us in writing or by speaking with our complaints partner, Andrew Alexander.
+You can contact us in writing or by speaking with our complaints partner, Tim Dysterre-Clark.

 To help us to understand your complaint, and in order that we do not miss anything, please tell us: